 Those examples were the exception and not the rule.

 If you believe the 9038 provides a better sound, more power to you (no pun intended).
-I personally do not.
+I do not.

 “Wow, fellas.
 I don’t think anyone expected the DragonFly Red to be so popular.
 Who’d of thought that an Amp/DAC roughly the size of a flash drive could make people soil themselves with delight?
 I think we really have something special on our hands.
-I think it’s time to make another one, only this time it’ll be blue and smaller (as it’s much easier to swallow a small blue pill), but we’ll also change the chip.
+I think it’s time to make another one, only this time it’ll be blue and smaller (as it’s much easier to swallow a small blue pill), but we’ll also change out the chip.
 Then we’ll charge $100 more for it.
 I guarantee you the audiophile community will lap it up.”

 And lap it up they did, friends.